HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 achieved with scent, which is applied (in the form of a potently

-odiferous liquid) to faeces from paired anal sacs lying either side of
+odiferous liquid) to faeces from paired anal sacs, one lying either side of

 the anus.
 Most chemical repellents contain either the strong-smelling